hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_File_preallocate.3.rst

 The treatment of file pointers, pending nonblocking accesses, and file consistency is the same as with :ref:`MPI_File_set_size`.
-If :ref:`MPI_MODE_SEQUENTIAL` mode was specified when the file was opened, it is erroneous to call this routine.
+If MPI_MODE_SEQUENTIAL mode was specified when the file was opened, it is erroneous to call this routine.

 FORTRAN 77 NOTES